Skip to main content

 Follow these steps to create an API key in the Polaris UI:

-5. Provide the following information for the API key:
+4. On the Create API key page, enter the following information about the API key:

 • Name: The name of the key.

-7. A confirmation dialog is displayed.
-Save your API key.
+11. From the confirmation dialog, save your API key.
 This is the only time that Polaris displays your API key in its entirety.

 Once you successfully create the API key, you can use it to authenticate your API requests.